zackramjan/outback_skybox_api/README.md

 A next step for this project would be to write or change settings.
 For example, force the battery to charge

-the follow snippet shows the basics:
+the following snippet shows the basics:
 ```python
     import json
     import SkyboxAPI